luca-ant/unibotimetablesbot/README.md

 ```

 ## Credits
-* was developed by Luca Antognetti
+* unibotimetablesbot was developed by Luca Antognetti
 * Data provided by [UNIBO OpenData](https://dati.unibo.it/it/dataset)